 Very few of these ideas will ever get made into a movie.

-The trick is figuring out which of your many movie ideas actually have a chance of flickering across the big screen.
-And beyond imagination, which of your many movie ideas have the best chance for success?
+The trick is figuring out which movie idea actually has a chance of flickering across the big screen.
+And beyond imagination, which of your many movie ideas has the best chance for success?

 As a serious entrepreneurial filmmaker you may have heard a lot of different advice when it comes to making movies.
 In fact most filmmakers will tell you it’s better to take action and do something rather than doing nothing.

-Choose Your Movie Based on Demand
+1. Choose Your Movie Idea Based on Demand

-Niche movie marketing is simply taking the time to evaluate how your movie ideas will relate to a very targeted audience.
+Niche movie marketing is simply taking the time to evaluate how your movie idea will relate to a very targeted audience.
 For example, the horror genre is very broad.
 It includes slasher flicks, stalker flicks, gore flicks, zombies, vampires, psychos and killer aliens.
-But using this example, your goal is to find a niche within the genre.
+And using this example, if your movie idea is based in horror – Your next goal is to find niche within the genre.

 Maybe you will choose to create an Amish Teen Horror movie and focus your marketing towards the Amish communities of Pennsylvania, Ohio and Idaho.
 In this context, your movie marketing niche would revolve around geography.

-Movie Niche Internet Traffic
+2. Movie Niche Internet Traffic